avik-pal/FluxHelpers.jl/README.md

    calculated, but it is better to define these else we construct the parameter and then count the values which is quite wasteful.

+Additionally each ExplicitLayer must return a Tuple of length 2 with the first element being the computed result and the second element being the new state.

 ### Usage

 ```julia